 There should be no blurring at all, crystal clear images coming through making it easy to pick out the proper target.
 We’re looking for at least 5x magnification and an easy focus adjustment mechanism (that stays in place once it’s adjusted).

 As far as display, we’re looking for a highly effective reticle to make sure you’re aimed properly (or the option to pick from several different reticles) as well as clearly visible yardage readouts.
-They should pop out against any background and should be clearly visible whether you’re playing in the haze of dusk or under the bright glare of high noon sun.

 Questions & Answers